 E – Eye contact with the patient.
 While it’s important to make sure the patient’s record is up-to-date, it’s even more crucial that he or she feels like they’ve received as much undivided attention during their treatment session as possible.
 This one-on-one focus helps increase patient satisfaction levels, thus boosting your practice as a result.
 An example would be greeting your patient before even looking at your EHR.
 Also, listen to them completely before documenting what they’ve told you.
 Let them know that you care, and that understand, and they’ll be more likely to come back through your door.

 V – Value the EHR.
 Because some of their appointment time must be spent updating their health records, it helps to explain how this type of system benefits them via better record-keeping and enhanced patient service helps by increasing their understanding of why you must note your findings while they are in your office.
-When they see it as the valuable tool that it is, the EHR becomes a welcome part of the treatment process.
+When they see it as a valuable tool that it is, the EHR becomes a welcome part of the treatment process.

 E – Explain how the EHR works.
 Sometimes dissatisfaction presents itself when the patient doesn’t understand the process.
 This makes explaining how the EHR works as important as sharing how a particular treatment method can enhance health.
 The more informed and educated your patient is, the more likely it is he or she will follow your proposed treatment plan because they’ll understand how important each step of the process truly is.